tytydraco/yessleep/out/A_Killer_Gave_Us_a_List_of_Instructions_We_Have_to_Follow_or_More_Will_Die_Part_3.md

 As the last flickers of chaos die down and the heavy tread of emergency responders fades into a rhythm, Audrey and I find a brief respite in the cruiser.

-I pull out my phone, noticing the barrage of missed calls and texts from Rocío.
+I pull out my phone, noticing the barrage of missed calls and texts from my wife Rocío.
 My stomach tightens as I remember telling myself I’d call back—only I never did.
 The screen shows her messages, simple check-ins that progress to more worried tones as the night dragged on without a word from me.
 I swallow hard, feeling the familiar pang of guilt tighten around my chest.

-There's a voicemail from my wife Rocío that stands out.
+There's a voicemail from her that stands out.
 The timestamp shows it was left just a few hours ago.
 I press play, the phone held close to my ear, bracing myself for her anger at not calling her back.

 Her words are hurried, her tone edged with panic.
 "Ramón, I don't know what's going on, but there's someone outside the house.
 They’ve been lurking around since dusk, just standing there across the street, watching.
 I called the police, but they said they're stretched thin tonight with some emergency and might take a while.
 I’m scared."